 5. Make Your Questions Straightforward

 It’s essential that your customer surveys are simple and straightforward, free of complex terminology, niche lingo, and double meanings.
 Make it so that your surveys can be read and understood by your audience.
-Taking such an approach to customer survey-writing will work wonders for your brand reputation and ensure that no customer is irritated by your questions.
+Taking such an approach to customer survey-writing will work wonders for your brand reputation and ensure that no customer is irritated by how your survey questions are written.

 6. Don’t Send Customers Surveys All the Time